irenemakri/qa-project-duolingo/README.md

 # Duolingo QA Testing Project (Manual)

-This is a sample QA manual testing project created to demonstrate basic testing documentation and bug reporting.
+This project showcases a manual QA testing workflow applied to the Duolingo Web application.
+It is designed to demonstrate foundational QA skills through clear and structured documentation.

-## 🔍 What this project includes:
+## 🔍 Project Contents:
-- ✅ Test Plan
+- ✅ Detailed Test Plan outlining the scope and objectives
-- 🧪 Test Cases
+- 🧪 Comprehensive Manual Test Cases covering key user flows
-- 🐞 Sample Bug Report
+- 🐞 Sample Bug Report illustrating issue identification and documentation
-- 📄 All written in Markdown (.md) format
+- 📄 All documentation is created in Markdown (.md) format for easy readability and version control

-## 🔧 Tools Used
+## 🔧 Tools & Environment
-- GitHub for version control and documentation
+- GitHub for version control and collaboration
-- Manual Testing in Chrome browser
+- Manual testing performed on the Chrome browser
-- Basic Markdown formatting
+- Basic Markdown for documentation and reporting

-## 📝 Focus Areas
+## 📝 Key Testing Focus Areas
-- User Registration
+- User Registration and Authentication
-- Login
-- Language Selection
+- Language Selection and Lesson Progression
-- Lesson Completion
-- Profile Management
+- Profile Management and Settings

-## 📌 Purpose
+## 🎯 Purpose
-To simulate a real-world QA testing process and show familiarity with QA documentation standards.
+To simulate a real-world QA testing process, demonstrating proficiency in test planning, execution, bug reporting, and usability evaluation.

 ---

-🧠 Created as part of hands-on learning in QA and software testing.
+Created as part of hands-on learning and skill development in quality assurance and software testing.